How to clean backflow preventer

 How often should I clean my backflow preventer?

-Backflow preventers should be cleaned and tested at least once a year, or more frequently if recommended by the manufacturer.
+Backflow preventers should be inspected and cleaned at least once per year, or more frequently if required by local plumbing codes.

 When should I call a professional to service my backflow preventer?

-If you are not comfortable disassembling and cleaning the backflow preventer yourself, or if you are unsure of the proper procedure, it's best to call a licensed plumber to service the device.
+If you are uncomfortable disassembling and cleaning the backflow preventer, or if the device requires more extensive repairs, it's best to call a licensed plumber to service it.

 Connect with certified professionals in your area